 Though there was a sword in Doil’s hand, he had little expectation of using it.
 If this skirmish got to the point of him having to defend himself with that sword, things would have gone very, very wrong.
 Not that there was no chance of things going wrong – plenty had, the past few weeks – but Doil was confident in the intelligence he had gathered, and in his assessment of how the Pifechans fought.
 This would be their first offensive action since being driven from Merolate City.

-When Kiluron first reported that the Pifechans seemed ill-prepared for melee combat, Doil had been skeptical, but two incidents since abandoning the city had convinced Doil that there was something to the reports.
+When Kiluron first reported that the Pifechans seemed ill-prepared for melee combat, Doil was skeptical, but two incidents since abandoning the city convinced Doil there was substance to the reports.
 Enough, in fact, for him to advise that Admiral Ferl incorporate that tendency into their strategies.
 It would be put to the test when the Pifechan supply caravan reached the section of forest in which Doil and his team were hiding.

 If the Pifechans were attempting any amount of stealth, it was imperceptible to Doil; even with his inexperience they seemed a loud, ignorant bunch, moving in a long caravan of neat wagons and marching blocks of men.
 They even beat on drums and blew upon instruments as they came.
 No scouts were visible, not even outriders.
 The men marched with their hollow spears on their shoulders and their left arms swinging synchronously with each other.
 A few mounted men also carried sabers that gleamed and glittered in the afternoon sunlight.